Liberal Arts Foundation + Engineering School Education

-With our dual degree program, you will earn a
+Add an engineering program from a top 50 ranked university offered for Susquehanna students.
+With our dual degree program, you will earn both a

-- Bachelor of Science degree in engineering from Columbia University, Washington University of St. Louis or Case Western Reserve University.
+- Bachelor of Science degree in engineering from Columbia University, Washington University of St. Louis or Case Western Reserve University — ABET-accredited partner institutions

-The power of this combined degree program gives you a competitive edge for your career and expands your graduate study opportunities.
-You will gain greater confidence and competitive skills employers seek.
+The power of this combined degree program gives you a competitive edge through greater confidence and competitive skills that employers seek.

 - Effective writing and presentation delivery